 If they haven’t yet looked at your application, use your negotiating skills.
 You could respond: ‘When would be best for me to call again?’
 Tie them down to a date.
 Many property jobs require great communication and negotiating skills on the phone, so this is your chance to show off!
 But try to read the tone and signals.
 If they don’t sound too keen, then ask them to keep your covering letter and CV on file and let you know if any opportunities come up.
 Thank them for their time.

 It’s also worth asking for feedback if you are given a ‘no’.
-James advises: ‘If you get turned down, ring them up and ask for feedback – this paid off for one of my friends when the employer took another look at his CV, invited him for an interview and then offered him a job!’
+The graduate we spoke to advises: ‘If you get turned down, ring them up and ask for feedback – this paid off for one of my friends when the employer took another look at his CV, invited him for an interview and then offered him a job!’